 - Another very important point to consider when choosing the correct shutter speed is the position of the lens relative to your subject and this is why the table above should only be used as a guide and not a gospel.
 It’s easier to freeze motion when your subject is coming right towards the camera than when it’s crossing perpendicular to your lens.

 - When shooting with a flash, you are often limited to the shutter speed that you can use.
 This upper limit of shutter speed is often referred to as the X-Sync speed or ‘cross sync’.
 Essentially it’s the fastest speed that you can use, the physical motion of the camera’s shutter begins to interfere with the burst of light from the flash.

 Hopefully, you now have a good understanding of the camera shutter function.
 Practice using the various shutter speeds to fit the situation, and then add your own creativity and your pictures should be fine!

 Shutter speed is an important aspect of digital photography.
 If you want to gain more control of your digital camera, you should have an understanding of all parts of the exposure triangles, i.e. shutter speed, aperture, and ISO.
 You have to Experiment with different settings and how they impact your images.

 This post is part of a three posts series that explain the exposure, the other two posts are:

 What Is the ISO in Photography

 Thanks for reading my article, hope you find what you are looking for.
-If you have any question, please drop it down and I’ll be glad to answer it.
-In case you like the site, don’t forget to subscribe, we will notify you if a new stuff is posted.
+If you have any questions, please drop it down and I’ll be glad to answer it.
+In case you like the site, don’t forget to subscribe, we will notify you if new stuff is posted.